 Maro Cliffs – Cerro Gordo

 Half belonging to the province of Granada, only 10 km from Nerja is the protected natural area of Cerro Gordo, a beautiful spot of rock formations next to the sea and great for hiking.

-The whole area is also noted for its crystal-clear waters full of fauna and flora, ideal for snorkelling or diving.
-It also has a beautiful nudist beach.
+The whole area is also popular for its crystal-clear waters full of fauna and flora.
+It is ideal for snorkelling or diving, having also a beautiful nudist beach.

 We can personally recommend a guided kayak tour of the cliffs of Maro, an activity for the whole family lasting about 2 hours with the company Educare.

 The excursion departs from Burriana beach in Nerja and goes to the waterfall of Maro.
-During the tour photos are taken which are then available for free download on their website.
+The photos during the tour are available after for free from their website.